Understanding SMILE.

 SMILE

-A femtosecond laser creates a thin corneal piece (lenticule) inside the cornea as well as a small incision.
-The surgeon removes the lenticule through the tiny opening which allows for the cornea to be reshaped.
+A femtosecond laser creates a disc (lenticule) of corneal tissue inside the cornea as well as a small incision.
+The surgeon removes the lenticule through the tiny opening, which allows for the cornea to be reshaped.
 The major advantage of SMILE over LASIK is the lack of a flap.
-The least invasive refractive procedure in the world, SMILE leaves the surface of the cornea almost completely untouched allowing SMILE patients to benefit from less dry eye and more stable results over time.
+The least invasive refractive procedure in the world, SMILE leaves the surface of the cornea almost completely untouched, allowing SMILE patients to benefit from less dry eye and more stable results over time.

-Side effects of SMILE are mild and include temporary dry eyes, and foreign body sensation.
-Patients may experience nighttime glare or halo for a few days, which quickly resolves with normal healing.
-Complications of SMILE are extremely rare and are ALL treatable.
-These include infection, swelling or inflammation (diffuse lamellar keratitis).
+Possible side effects of SMILE are mild and include temporary dry eyes and foreign body sensation.
+Patients may experience night glare or halos for a few days, which quickly resolves with normal healing.
+Complications of SMILE are extremely rare and are treatable.
+These may include infection, swelling, or inflammation.

 Ideal candidates for SMILE are: